lee-to/moonshine-doc/en/advanced/commands.md

 <a name="layout"></a>
 ## Layout

-Command creates a template for the admin panel:
+Command to create a layout:

 ```shell
 php artisan moonshine:layout